Everything you need to know about asking competency-based interview questions

 By adopting a competency-based approach, you can assess just how much a candidate has to offer your company and even measure the value they can add to your company – all before your go for the hire!

 In a competency-based interview, you’ll be asking questions tailored to the specific skills you’re looking for in candidate including:

 - A candidate’s learning aptitude and ability.

 - Behavioural competencies such as morals and motivations, along with communication and leadership skills.

 - Technical abilities and operational skills within their field.

 The answers will rely on the idea that the applicant’s previous experiences, successful or otherwise, provide the interviewer with enough information to assess the suitability of the candidate to the role.

 Examples of competency-based questions:

 Competency-based interview questions take on a more systematic form.
 Each question is chosen to hone in on and assess a specific skill or behaviour in certain situations.
-To properly answer these questions, the interviewer will often ask the interviewee for an example or experience to further confirm the explanation.
+To answer these questions properly, the interviewer will often ask the interviewee for an example or experience to confirm the explanation.